|

 The MGRS app can be used to convert a Degree, Minutes, Seconds into Decimal Degrees.

-Entering a Latitude and Longitude is recommended, especially if you require results accurate to many decimal places.
+- if you require coordinates accurate to many decimal places

 In the parts of the United States covered by the Public Land Survey System